geniusjam/klinn/README.md

 * Complaints
 * Medication

 both in numbers and in percantages.
 If a patient has more than one diagnoses, you can seperate them by a comma, so that the diagnoses appear seperately on the reports.
+You can do the same for complaints as well.